Bi+ Ireland has joined the Trans Writers’ Union boycott of the Irish Times. The Trans Writers’ Union demands that:

 We stand in solidarity with the LGBTQ+ community in Galicia and Samuel's family and friends and send them love to help them get through this terrible time.
 Happy Pan Visibility Day to all the Pansexuals and Panromantics out there.

 Here, in Bi+ Ireland we know that Pan identities fit nicely under the Bi+ umbrella, whilst also being clear defined identities themselves.
 Many of our members are Pan, and today we want to take this moment to say thank you all of you for sticking with us.
-You are pantastic!
-On Sunday 25th April at 8pm, let's have a conversation, using Sussed cards as the starting point.
-The host will read out each question then we can each respond with our answer, discuss the differences and defend our position.
-For privacy reasons, we ask you to fill out this form if you wish to participate.
-On the day, we will send you an email containing the link and password to join the meetup, if you don’t receive it by 12pm please pm us - preferably on Facebook or Instagram.
+You are pantastic! |

 Archives